Skip to content

 • Neuro-ophthalmology

 Originally from Turkey, North Carolina, Dr. Chesnutt’s experience has reached every aspect of ophthalmological care and development.
-He has been extensively published and his research and expertise have earned him numerous honors, including the UNC Health Care and Faulty Physicians Carolina Care Excellence Leader Award.
+He has been extensively published and his research and expertise have earned him numerous honors, including the UNC Health Care and Faculty Physicians Carolina Care Excellence Leader Award.

 Prior to returning to his native Eastern North Carolina, he has served as an ophthalmology faculty member at Duke Eye Center and the University of North Carolina, where he inspired and trained the next generation of ophthalmologists.